xtext/seven-languages-xtext/documentation/03_builddsl.md

 	action=XBlockExpression;
 ```

 A *BuildFile* starts with a *package* declaration.
 The generated Java class will be located in this namespace.
 The next part is an *importSection*.
 Since version 2.4, Xbase includes extensive tooling to validate and organize import statements.
 To make this available in your language, you just have to include an *XImportSection* as in this example.
 The imports are followed by the *Declarations*.
 A *Declaration* can be a *Task* or a *Parameter*.
 A *Parameter* can declare a type and an initialization expression. *Tasks* define dependencies on other tasks by means of an Xtext cross-reference.
-They also contain an action, which is a [XBlockExpression](https://github.com/eclipse/xtext-extras/blob/master/org.eclipse.xtext.xbase/emf-gen/org/eclipse/xtext/xbase/XBlockExpression.java) from Xbase, thus everthing is possible within a task.
+They also contain an action, which is an [XBlockExpression](https://github.com/eclipse/xtext-extras/blob/master/org.eclipse.xtext.xbase/emf-gen/org/eclipse/xtext/xbase/XBlockExpression.java) from Xbase, thus everthing is possible within a task.

 ## Translation to Java